eProsima/Fast-DDS-docs/docs/pubsub.rst

 ********

 The deadline QoS raises an alarm when the frequency of new samples falls below a certain threshold.
-It is useful for cases where data is expected to be updated periodically, and for topics with key it requires that each instance is updated periodically.
+It is useful for cases where data is expected to be updated periodically, requiring that each instance is updated periodically for topics with key.

 On the publishing side, the deadline QoS defines the maximum period in which the application is expected to supply a new sample.
 On the subscribing side, it defines the maximum period in which